How to Reignite Your Creativity – Three Easy Steps

 Being mindful and observant is a skill that can be developed and enhanced.
 If you choose to start noticing what is happening around you, you will soon find creative ways to use the information.
 It can be a powerful stimulus for any creative endeavor, including personal enrichment.

-Spread Your Creative Wings and Fly
+Reignite Your Creativity and Fly

 You are creative!
 Don’t let anyone (including yourself) tell you otherwise.

-Creativity is not exclusive to children and artists, it is inherent in everyone.
+Creativity is not exclusive to children and artists; it is inherent in everyone.
 It was a gift at birth that is always alive and well, but sometimes gets buried deep inside as you grow up.

 You can help it resurface and change your life.